Artist's Statement About The Work

 barn.
 We found the acrylic paint did not burn easily and we resorted to pouring "a lot" of gasoline

 on the painting and burning and reburning it many times.
-The "figures" were formed by laying tar paper
+The "figures" were formed by laying tar paper cut outs over the surface and taking up and repositioning them until the desired effect was achieved.

 Pretty smelly and dangerous work.